R-Seiji-Ueno-Git/LeetCode/README.md

 ![Language](https://img.shields.io/badge/language-C-blue)

 ## Introduction 🌟
 Hello, fellow Coders!
-Welcome to my unique GitHub repository, where I'm on a mission to solve all questions on LeetCode in C and C++ and in the process, elevate my coding skills to the next level.
+Welcome to my GitHub repository, where I'm on a mission to solve all questions on LeetCode in C and C++ and in the process, elevate my coding skills to the next level.
 LeetCode offers a plethora of challenges, and conquering them all is no small feat.
 Here, you will find my solutions, thoughts, and the lessons I learn, as I embark on this exciting journey.